 Journalists have also been at the forefront of attacks and they, like so many other rights defenders, have found that reparation can be a long time coming.

 • One example is the case of Nelson Carvajal Carvajal, a journalist murdered in 1998.
-After 17 years of frustration with the lack of progress of government investigations into his death, in 2015 his family welcomed the Inter-American Court on Human Rights' decision to take up the case.
+After 17 years of frustration with the lack of progress of government investigations into his death, in 2015 his family welcomed the Inter-American Court on Human Rights' (IACHR court) decision to take up the case.
 Carvajal's and other journalists' killings have been subject of an intense campaign by the Inter American Press Association (IAPA), which had sent 11 missions to Colombia over that time.
+In a historic verdict in June 2018, the IACHR Court found the Colombian state guilty of violating Carvajal's right to life, guilty of failing to guarantee his right to freedom of expression, guilty of not offering judicial guarantees to investigate the murder and guilty of not protecting the journalist's relatives.

 • Reporter Jineth Bedoya, an advocate for the rights of women victims of violence, has waited many years to see justice after a process that has been described as 'glacial' and plagued by judicial mismanagement.
 In March 2016 a paramilitary fighter was convicted to 11 years in prison for her kidnap, rape and torture.
 Bedoya was seized outside of a Bogotá prison in May 2000 when she was reporting on alleged arms deals between paramilitary groups and state officials.
 She continues to press for the conviction of other perpetrators, and acknowledgement of government complicity in the attacks.